panva/hpke/docs/variables/AEAD_AES_128_GCM.md

 Uses AES in Galois/Counter Mode with 128-bit keys.

-Depends on the following Web API algorithms being supported in the runtime:
+Depends on the following Web Cryptography algorithms being supported in the runtime:

 - AES-GCM encryption and decryption